aws-samples/aws-logistics-tracker-guidance/README.md

 # LogisticsTracker

-This is a blank project for CDK development with TypeScript.
+This is a project outlining the use case of  for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.